Privacy Act Statement

 Collection and Use of Personal Information

 Section 205 of the Social Security Act, as amended; the Government Paperwork Elimination Act (P.L.
-105-277); and the Federal Information Security Management Act of 2002 (Title III) of the E-Government Act of 2002 (P.L.
-107-347) authorize us to collect this information to allow you access to our online services.
+105-277); and the Federal Information Security Modernization Act of 2014 allows us to collect this information to grant you access to our online services.
 Furnishing us this information is voluntary.
 However, failing to provide all or part of the information may prevent you from using our online services.

-We will use the information to identify who you are before we provide you with the information you are requesting.
+We will use the information to identify who you are before we provide you with the information you are requesting and for when we may need to communicate with you.
 We also use an external Identity Services Provider to verify your information against their records.
 We do not share your Social Security number with them, and they keep your information only for the time permitted by federal laws.
 We use their fraud prevention services to assist in protecting you from identity theft.
 We may also share your information for the following purposes, called routine uses:

 - To other Federal agencies and our contractors, including external data sources, to assist us in administering our programs; and